openshift/openshift-origin-design/designs/administrator/future-openshift/saved-searches/index.md

 * If a user selects a saved filter and then hits **Clear filters**, all the chips are removed and the **Saved filter** dropdown will return to its unselected state.

 ## Potential future enhancements
-* In future, we may want to explore allowing users to set one of their saved searches to be the default view on the Search page so it is already selected upon page load.
+* In the future, we may want to explore allowing users to set one of their saved searches to be the default view on the Search page so it is already selected upon page load.